 Do not capitalize unless part of BYU’s official title, Brigham Young University.

-Colonel Reid Grawe is commander of the Brigham Young University Army Reserve Officer Training Corps Battalion.
-He joined the university in June 1999.
+Lieutenant Colonel Seth Miller is chair of the Department of Military Science and director of the Brigham Young University Army Reserve Officer Training Corps program.
+He joined the university in June 2020.

 In most cases, do not include http:// or www before a website.
 These designations are no longer necessary.
-When used with other contact information—phone, fax, and email—web is preferred.
+When used with other contact information—such as phone or email—web is preferred.

 Punctuation If a URL ends a sentence, include a period after the URL.
 Do not set off a URL with angle brackets or quotes.